But at first, it felt like they did.

 It was all about not speaking falsely (even positively) or with any exaggeration of the deceased.
 I haven’t been speaking about dead people at all recently as far as I could tell, so I did the procedure again with the Volume 2.

 It was all about the key to getting past “dry” hitbodedut:

 Talk to Hashem like He's your Good, True Friend.

 I realized that when I was trying to talk to Hashem, I was being too self-conscious about it.
 I was being too formulaic and not "real" enough.

 I ended up not having any alone-time that day, so I resolved to give it a try the next day.

-I also tried to remember that Rav Berland spoke about this, that sometimes you’re not given a good feeling about your spiritual stuff for two reasons:
+Another idea innate to Breslov Chassidus is that sometimes you’re not given a good feeling about your spiritual stuff for two reasons:

 - Having too much blessing too fast really makes people incredibly stuck on themselves.
 I’ve seen it happen and it’s a very real concern.

 - Sometimes, Hashem just wants us to serve Him from a place of constriction.
 It’s a way of serving Hashem l’Shem Shamayim.
 You don’t have all the enthusiasm and flavor and spiritual uplift.
 You’re only doing it because Hashem said so.

 It feels all wrong, but really, constriction is Hashem’s way of earning you and the rest of Am Yisrael a lot of extra merit.
 In other words, it’s actually a really good thing, even though it feels bad.